nchase/css/slides-better-uis.md

-## We have inconsistent UI quality.

-## In some places, even in our newer products, the UI isn't as good as it ought to be.

-## UI work on the web is not inherently 'sexy'

 ## UI work on the web is incredibly important

 * Our customers do not relish our architecture or any of the _constructs_